ministryofjustice/manage-supervisions-design-history/app/posts/2021-09-06-activity-log-iteration.md

 Rather than treating every entry equally we’ve opted to give prominence to national standard appointments.

 - National standards appointments have the full summary card styles, with grey header and a complied tag
-- Communications and other types of activity appear with a simpler white box and border
+- Communications and other types of activity appear with a simpler white box and border (ie anything that's not a national standard or system generated)
 - System generated contacts have a single grey line entry

 ### System generated contacts